cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial2.rst

     LJ core  LJ core lj   1.0 1.0    # Defines the interaction between two LJ atoms CLOSE                            # This ends the FIELD file once all interaction are described

-Like with the other input files, the first line is a title which describes the system being described by the file.  *CUTOFF* states the maximum distance between two particles that DL_MONTE will calculate the interaction energy between them, if the distance between two particles is greater than this, then the interaction energy is neglible and ignored by DL_MONTE.
+Like with the other input files, the first line is a title which describes the system being described by the file.
+'CUTOFF' states the maximum distance between two particles that DL_MONTE will calculate the interaction energy between them, if the distance between two particles is greater than this, then the interaction energy is neglible and ignored by DL_MONTE.
 The cutoff is defined as 2.5 :math:`\sigma` by convention.
-The *UNITS* line tells DL_MONTE what units of energy you want to use, in DL_MONTE, you can choose between electron volts (eV), kJmol\ :sup:`-1` \, kJ, kcal or 'internal'.
-Internal units are the simplest units for the program to use and for DL_MONTE, this is 10 J mol\:sup:`-1`.
-Sometimes, a CONFIG file can specify several possible configurations, so *NCONFIGS* tells DL_MONTE how many configurations are present in the associated CONFIG file.
+The 'UNITS' line tells DL_MONTE what units of energy you want to use, in DL_MONTE, you can choose between electron volts (eV), kJmol\ :sup:`-1` \, kJ, kcal or 'internal'.
+Internal units are the simplest units for DL_MONTE, which is 10 J mol\:sup:`-1`.
+Sometimes, a CONFIG file can specify several possible configurations, so 'NCONFIGS' tells DL_MONTE how many configurations are present in the associated CONFIG file.
 In our case (and all future cases), there is only one configuration in the CONFIG file.
-The line beginning with ATOMS simply states how many different atoms are present in the CONFIG file.
+The line beginning with 'ATOMS' simply states how many different atoms are present in the CONFIG file.
 In our case, there is only one (the 'LJ' in the CONFIG).
 The number stated on this line must match the number of atom types present in the CONFIG file.
 The next line describes all the different atom types in the form:

 .. code-block:: html

    NAME core mass charge

-In our case, we have only one atom type, called 'LJ' of mass = 1.0 and no charge.  *FINISH* tells DL_MONTE that all the atom types have been defined and it can move onto the next lines.
-Lines 11 and 12 describe all the interactions present in the system, *VDW* tells DL_MONTE how many different interactions are present in the system.
+In our case, we have only one atom type, called 'LJ' of mass = 1.0 and no charge.
+'FINISH' tells DL_MONTE that all the atom types have been defined and it can move onto the next lines.
+Lines 11 and 12 describe all the interactions present in the system, 'VDW' tells DL_MONTE how many different interactions are present in the system.
 The line(s) after this list each interaction between all relevant atom types.
 In our case we only have one interaction that is between two of our 'LJ' atoms that is described by a Lennard-Jones ('lj') potential.
 For the Lennard-Jones potential, one must give a value for both :math:`\epsilon` and :math:`\sigma`, in this case, :math:`\epsilon = 1.0` eV and :math:`\sigma = 1.0` Angstroms.
 Other potentials may require a different number of constants to be defined, these are tabulated in the DL_MONTE manual.

 For more information on these files, refer to the DL_MONTE manual in 'this directory'.